ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 sms_storage_class
-  When *operation=restore*, specifies the storage class to use.
+  When :emphasis:`operation=restore`\ , specifies the storage class to use.
 The storage class will also be used for temporary data sets created during restore process.

-  When *operation=backup*, specifies the storage class to use for temporary data sets created during backup process.
+  When :emphasis:`operation=backup`\ , specifies the storage class to use for temporary data sets created during backup process.

-  If neither of *sms_storage_class* or *sms_management_class* are specified, the z/OS system's Automatic Class Selection (ACS) routines will be used.
+  If neither of :emphasis:`sms\_storage\_class` or :emphasis:`sms\_management\_class` are specified, the z/OS system's Automatic Class Selection (ACS) routines will be used.

   | **required**: False
   | **type**: str

 sms_management_class
-  When *operation=restore*, specifies the management class to use.
+  When :emphasis:`operation=restore`\ , specifies the management class to use.
 The management class will also be used for temporary data sets created during restore process.

-  When *operation=backup*, specifies the management class to use for temporary data sets created during backup process.
+  When :emphasis:`operation=backup`\ , specifies the management class to use for temporary data sets created during backup process.

-  If neither of *sms_storage_class* or *sms_management_class* are specified, the z/OS system's Automatic Class Selection (ACS) routines will be used.
+  If neither of :emphasis:`sms\_storage\_class` or :emphasis:`sms\_management\_class` are specified, the z/OS system's Automatic Class Selection (ACS) routines will be used.

   | **required**: False
   | **type**: str

 space
-  If *operation=backup*, specifies the amount of space to allocate for the backup.
+  If :emphasis:`operation=backup`\ , specifies the amount of space to allocate for the backup.
 Please note that even when backing up to a UNIX file, backup contents will be temporarily held in a data set.

-  If *operation=restore*, specifies the amount of space to allocate for data sets temporarily created during the restore process.
+  If :emphasis:`operation=restore`\ , specifies the amount of space to allocate for data sets temporarily created during the restore process.

-  The unit of space used is set using *space_type*.
+  The unit of space used is set using :emphasis:`space\_type`.

-  When *full_volume=True*, *space* defaults to ``1``, otherwise default is ``25``
+  When :emphasis:`full\_volume=True`\ , :emphasis:`space` defaults to :literal:`1`\ , otherwise default is :literal:`25`

   | **required**: False
   | **type**: int